White Wolves

 The event was also featured in John Ford’s Cheyenne Autumn.
 It is interesting to look at these films and compare how differently they approach the event.
 In White Wolves the Indians are simply victims, trying to escape the fort rather than get shipped back to Oklahoma.
 In Cheyenne Autumn, Ford, who had a long history of slandering the Indians, chooses to focus more on the things the Indians did to spark the event.
 He doesn’t exactly condone what happened, but he tries to understand it, in much the same way conservatives tried to understand why American police officers so often shoot unarmed black men.

-White Wolves starts with Farsighted Falcon and a few friends trying to find a place to live, after evading the troops trying to ship them off to Oklahoma.
+White Wolves starts with Farsighted Falcon and a few friends trying to find a place to live after evading the troops trying to ship them off to Oklahoma.
 After Falcon’s wife is killed by Bashaan, Falcon goes on the warpath.
 As in The Falcon’s Trail, the bad guys are the agents of a mining corporation that uses its power and finesse to stack the local authorities against true justice.
 The attack on American-style capitalism is not subtle, but it isn’t inaccurate either.

 wolves8

 White Wolves was filmed as a joint production between DEFA and the Yugoslavian production company, Bosna Film.
-The film’s star is Yugoslavian, but that would have been true in any case, by the time this film was made, the Yugoslavian actor Gojko Mitić had already become DEFA’s number one Indian.
+The film’s star is Yugoslavian, but that would have been true in any case.
+By the time this film was made, the Yugoslavian actor Gojko Mitić had already become DEFA’s number one Indian.
 Mitić got his start as a stuntman and bit-part player in the West German productions of Karl May’s novels.
-These films all starred the American muscleman Lex Barker as Old Shatterhand, and french actor Pierre Brice and Winnetou.
+These films all starred the American muscleman Lex Barker as Old Shatterhand, and French actor Pierre Brice as Winnetou.
 Beginning with The Sons of Great Bear, Mitić left behind the small roles in West German productions in favor of starring roles on the other side of the Wall.
 White Wolves was his fourth East German Indianerfilm.
 He would go on to appear in nine more Westerns in the GDR, along with other films of every sort.
 Mitić has continued working after the Wall came down, returning to the stories of Karl May as Winnetou—May’s most popular character—in a series of TV movies.
 Mitic continues to get plenty of television work in Germany.
 He even played himself in an episode on SOKO Leipzig titled “Der Fall Gojko Mitic” (The Gojko Mitic Case).

 White Wolves was co-directed by Konrad Petzold and Boška Bošković.
 Petzold took a very workmanlike approach to filmmaking.
 After this film, he went on to become one of the main directors of Indianerfilme at DEFA.
 Less information is available on Boška Bošković.
 It doesn’t help that he shares his name with a Slovenian soccer player.
-White Wolves appears to be the last film he directed.
-Prior to this, he had directed several shorts and two features for Lovcen Film, a Yugoslavian film company that mostly specialized in short films.
+White Wolves appears to be the last film Bošković directed.
+Prior to this, he’d directed several shorts and two features for Lovcen Film, a Yugoslavian film company that specialized in short films.
 He co-directed the DEFA film, Mörder auf Urlaub (The Criminal on Vacation) with Egon Günther, and received an award nomination at the 1961 Moscow International Film Festival for his film adaptation of Đorđa Lebovića’s play, Nebeski odred (Suicide Squad).
 Bošković died in 2003 in Belgrade, Serbia.

 Indianderfilm

-IMDB page for the film.
+IMDb page for the film.

-Leave a Reply
+Leave a comment

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.